Helping Victims of Domestic Violence Get Green Cards in the U.S.

 - An adult child who is a citizen of the U.S.

 You might also qualify for the protection of VAWA if you’re no longer with your U.S. citizen spouse or lawful permanent resident spouse, as long as you file your petition within two years of your divorce.
 However, if you were never married to your abusive partner, or if they’re not a citizen or lawful permanent resident, you won’t qualify for a VAWA visa.
-Contact our immigration law firm to learn if you’re eligible for this type of protection from domestic violence.
+Contact our immigration law firm to learn if you’re eligible for this type of protection from domestic violence and to speak with an experienced VAWA immigration attorney.

 What Should You Expect from the VAWA Application Process?